 ‘S’ stands for social factors that form the macro environment of the

-The assessment of social environment addresses three critical factors
+The assessment of the social environment addresses three critical factors

 2. How do cultural trends and human behavior play a role in our business?

 The consumer adoption of new technology is also getting faster.
-The analysis involves understanding factors that are related to technological changes and the rate at which technology gets obsolete.
+The analysis involves understanding factors related to technological changes and the rate at which technology gets obsolete.

 A good example is the Symbian mobile operating system from Nokia.
-It became obsolete when apple iPhone was launched and received a fatal blow with the launch of Googles’ Android mobile OS.
+It became obsolete when the Apple iPhone was launched and received a fatal blow with the launch of Google’s Android mobile OS.

-Nokia refused to adopt the android initially which led to the downfall and eventual end of the smartphone business.
+Nokia refused to adopt Android initially which led to the downfall and eventual end of the smartphone business.
 A thorough PEST analysis would have perhaps helped Nokia during those days.

-The assessment of technological environment addresses three critical factors
+The assessment of the technological environment addresses three critical factors